 Photo by Ashley Wierenga for Experience GR

-Other notable works by Lin include the Civil Rights Memorial at the Southern Poverty Law Center in Montgomery, Alabama, and the Women’s Table at Yale University.
+Visit Lin’s website to see more of her works, including the Civil Rights Memorial at the Southern Poverty Law Center in Montgomery, Alabama, and the Women’s Table at Yale University.